 Advice and support

-We’re doing everything we can to highlight your issues and get you answers, as well as keeping consumers up to date with information.
+Our team is committed to doing whatever we can to support you at this critical time.
+We’re highlighting your issues and getting you answers, as well as keeping consumers up to date with information.

-We’ve set up a business advice team, consisting of our experienced Industry Relationship Managers and Quality & Tourism Advisors who can be reached at firstname.lastname@example.org to help with any questions you have about business operations or marketing at this time.
+We’ve set up a business advice team, consisting of our experienced Industry Relationship Managers and Quality & Tourism Advisors, supported by our Customer Services team, who can be reached at firstname.lastname@example.org to help with any questions you have about business operations or marketing.

 We're also proactively gathering feedback from businesses so we can support our industry associations in their efforts to secure support from government.

-We're pausing proactive paid for marketing activity.
+We've paused proactive paid for marketing activity and all of our messaging re-inforces stay home and stay safe, whilst still providing inspirational and engaging content to keep Scotland top of mind.
 Understandably, people’s health and wellbeing is paramount at this moment and we believe this is the best route to take in these challenging times.

 VisitScotland Expo 2020 cancelled

 On 12 March we made the decision to cancel this year’s VisitScotland Expo due to take place on 1 and 2 April at P&J Live in Aberdeen.
-As a major international event, with over 2,000 attendees from around 30 countries, Expo was on course to be a great success at a brand new and exciting venue.
+As a major international event, with over 2,000 attendees from around 30 countries, Expo was on course to be a great success.
 Read more.

-Our trade marketing teams have continued to engage with the buyers who were planning to attend, providing product information and connections to the products they are seeking for clients, and we're looking at introducing interactive guides to promote destinations and businesses that would have been at VisitScotland Expo.
+Our trade marketing teams have continued to engage with the buyers who were planning to attend, providing product information and connections to the products they are seeking for clients, and we're looking at introducing interactive guides to promote destinations and businesses that would have attended.
 We're also organising a virtual marketplace event – timing will depend on ability to connect.
-We will make an announcement regarding next year's Expo in the near future.

 Our contingency planning

-We're meeting on a daily basis to look at ongoing issues with coronavirus (COVID-19), managing risk as it pertains to our own staff, and ensuring that visitors and potential visitors have up to date information through our websites VisitScotland.org and VisitScotland.com.
+We're continuously meeting to look at ongoing issues with coronavirus (COVID-19), managing risk as it pertains to our own staff, and ensuring that visitors and potential visitors have up to date information through our websites VisitScotland.org and VisitScotland.com.

-All staff will continue to keep in touch and support their customers and stakeholders throughout this disruption.
-We will not be delivering any Quality Assurance or business advice visits.
-We’ve taken the decision not to charge businesses for their Quality Assurance scheme membership this year.
-Sending out bills just puts more pressure on them – so we hope we are helping in our own small way.
+All staff continue to keep in touch and support our customers and stakeholders throughout this disruption.
+We're not delivering any Quality Assurance or business advice visits and we are not charging businesses for their Quality Assurance scheme membership this year.
+Sending out bills just puts more pressure on them – so we hope we’re helping in our own small way.

-Liaison with the Scottish Government Tourism Team, VisitBritain and key UK industry bodies, including UK Hospitality and UKInbound is ensuring that we're in touch with developments and feeding in industry questions and responses to government announcements.
+Liaison with the Scottish Government Tourism Team, VisitBritain and key UK industry bodies, including UK Hospitality and UKInbound is ensuring that we're in touch with developments and feeding in industry questions and responses.

 Our Regional Directors are in touch with local authorities on business support and levels of applications for grants being received by tourism businesses.
-The team is also answering queries from businesses particularly in relation to self-catering support.
-Engagement includes calls with DMOS and other local tourism groups ensuring they are aware of developments and signposting to the support they are seeking.
+Engagement includes calls with DMOs and other local tourism groups ensuring they are aware of developments and signposting to the support they are seeking.